Peres–Horodecki criterion: Symmetric systems

 The single subsystem aphysical states $M_k^{(n)}$ are just states that live on the higher dimensional equivalent of the Bloch sphere even for systems that are larger than a qubit.
-Separable states are the subset of the set of speudoseparable states, while for qubits the two sets coincide with each other.
+Separable states are the subset of the set of pseudoseparable states, while for qubits the two sets coincide with each other.
 For systems larger than qubits, such quantum states can be entangled, and in this case they can have PPT or non-PPT bipartitions.